Chef Academy: Contestants

 Although Chef Academy never had a true winner of the show, Kyle Daley was announced Best Chef of Chef Academy.
 It was announced on the final episode of the season.

 The series gained some attention with respect to contestant Emmanuel DelCour, who was described as being a graphic designer and having studied graphic design for five years in Bordeaux, France.
-Over the course of the show, his identity as an adult film performer, under the name Jean Val Jean, was discerned by his fellow competitors, which the network then capitalized on.
+Over the course of the show, his possible identity as an adult film performer, under the name Jean Val Jean, was discerned by his fellow competitors, which the network then capitalized on.

 Format

 The students are assessed weekly tests varying from preparing desserts to gutting a fish or usually recreating one of Novelli's dishes.
 At the end of the test, Novelli determines who passes and who fails.
 If a student fails three tests, they are dismissed from his Academy.

 Location

 The building used to house the academy is 1304 Abbot Kinney Boulevard, Venice, CA.